Programs

 • Available for current high school students who are at least 15 years old

-• The program's medium of instruction will be in English, so students should be comfortable in an English-speaking learning environment
+• The program's medium of instruction will be in English, so participants should be comfortable in an English-speaking learning environment

 • Applicants must be Hong Kong residents or be eligible to study in Hong Kong during the program period